 - 4 cups vegetable broth

 - ½ to 1 teaspoon sea salt

 - ½ teaspoon red pepper flakes, optional

 - Heat 2 tablespoons olive oil in a large pot over medium heat.
 Add the onion and pinches of salt and pepper and cook until translucent, about 5 minutes.

 - Add the garlic, fennel, carrots, and thyme leaves.
 Stir and cook until the carrots begin to soften, about 10 minutes.

 - Add the balsamic vinegar, red peppers, beans, tomato paste, broth, and ½ teaspoon salt.
 Simmer until the carrots are tender, 15 to 20 minutes.

-- Add the simmered soup to a high-speed blender and puree until smooth.
+- Add the simmered soup to a high-speed blender with the remaining 2 tablespoons olive oil and puree until smooth.
 Season with more salt and pepper, to taste.
 If you would like more punch, add a few more drops of balsamic, to taste.
 If you would like a little heat, add ½ teaspoon red pepper flakes.

-- Serve with generous drizzles of olive oil (do not skip, this really makes the soup more luscious and flavorful), desired garnishes, and warm baguette.
+- Serve with generous drizzles of olive oil, desired garnishes, and warm baguette.